 It’s good to have goals but most of them are so unattainable like become the manager of this company or buying your dream home in the country, that we seem to focus only on what we don’t have instead of the good things.
 We judge ourselves on others ideals.
 If my friend is hosting drinks parties and travelling to Paris, why aren’t I?
 If this film says that the key to a relationship is staying up all night talking until dawn, shouldn’t that be what I should be doing?

 The answer is no. I’d much rather sit in with a pizza and watch Game Of Thrones than host a dinner party for friends.
 I’d probably give them food poisoning anyway.
 Yes, I would like to go to Paris or even abroad but we have beaches here and I’ll go to these places in my own good time.
-I don’t stay up all night talking to my boyfriend either because funnily enough, I value my sleep and we can talk in the morning.
+I don’t stay up all night talking to my boyfriend either but that’s okay.

 So how do we stop ourselves from obsessing over perfection?
 Well, by not setting the bar so high and telling yourself to do an okay job of something, you are more likely to be satisfied with the results and not stress about doing it.
 Embrace the fact of ‘good enough’.
 Don’t think I could do better than them or I’d be better in this role but settle for what you’ve got.
 Studies show this obsession is what leads to anxiety and depression so give yourself a break.
 Don’t set your standards so high that you don’t try at all.